Now Reading

 God called us to make disciples, not to try and determine who we think is worthy of becoming one.

-Just like anyone who has encountered Christ, Justin Bieber is on a spiritual journey.
+Just like anyone who has encountered Christ, celebrities are all on their own spiritual journeys.
 It’s easy to think of faith in simple terms, making something Christian or non-Christian.
-But Paul paints a picture that makes spirituality seem more like a spectrum than a black and white image.
+But Paul paints a picture that makes spirituality seem more like a spectrum than a black-and-white image.
 We are told to “work out your salvation with fear and trembling.”

-No matter where Bieber—or anyone for that matter—is on their journey to work out their faith, we should be standing beside them in encouragement, not tearing them down from the sidelines.
+No matter where anyone is on their journey to work out their faith, we should be standing beside them in encouragement, not tearing them down from the sidelines.

 View Comments (5)